-Find lazy days dripping with sunshine in the tranquil Cook Islands: 15 sandy freckles in the South Pacific.
-There are no two ways about it - people come to the Cook Islands for the beaches: pristine, powdery ribbons, lapped by fittingly sparkling waters.
+Find lazy days dripping with sunshine in the tranquil Cook Islands, 15 sandy freckles in the South Pacific.
+There are no two ways about it, people come to the Cook Islands for the beaches: pristine ribbons, lapped by sparkling aquamarine waters.
 For those eager to dive straight in, the Cook Islands' best beaches are at Muri Lagoon and Titikaveka.

 Despite covering a vast area, the Cook Islands host a tiny population, and secluded spots are easy to come by.
 Some islands, such as Rarotonga (where the international airport is situated) and Aitutaki, do feature a number of developed resorts.
-Mountainous Rarotonga also offers plenty of verdant scenery, should you (unlikely though it is) grow tired of tropical beach paradise.
+Mountainous Rarotonga also offers plenty of verdant scenery, should you – unlikely though it sounds – grow tired of the tropical beach paradise.

 Situated between Samoa and French Polynesia, the inhabitants of the Cook Islands are Polynesian, with a proud and interesting culture.
 Calling themselves the Cook Island Maori, they trace their roots on the southern islands back a millennium to Tahiti and the Marquesas, while Samoans and Togans are responsible for settling the northern islands.
 The Cook Islanders also hold the tradition that New Zealand Maori migrations originated from their islands.